Daem0n-th/General-image-scraper/README.md

 # General-web-scraper
-A more general webscraper that finds all the image tags and retrieves it over http/https.
+A more general webscraper that finds all the image tags in a webpage and retrieves it over http/https.

 usage: image_scraper.py [-h] -u URL [-s]